Ever wondered how to help kids avoid jet lag? You’re not alone!

 Get kids into a Routine

-If you want to avoid jetlag, then no matter what, on day two, get up at the regular time.
+If you want to help your kids to avoid jetlag, then no matter what, on day two, get up at the regular time.
 Be sure to eat breakfast and go outdoors.

 It’s going to feel like a long day so have something planned for the evening that will keep the kids occupied and awake until bedtime.